deepaks4077/IFT6135/README.md

 `python train.py` would start the training loop for 10 epochs with default hyperparameters and save the learning curves in *default.png*. `python train.py --help` would give you the description of all parameters you can pass to the program.

 KAGGLE: conv_nets_experimentsc_Kaggle_dogs_vs_cats.ipynb @ Master

+# HOMEWORK 2
+Code for the practical portion of the second homework is under folder hwk_2

+# HOMEWORK 3
+Code for the practical portion of the third homework is under folder assignment3